NCAR/climate-primer-water/doc/ch3_baselines.rst

 --------------------------------------------------

-Climate-sensitive terrestrial water-related research and impact studies can take many forms, often dealing with very specific, localized phenomena (e.g. climate impacts on seasonal lake mixing).
-The intent of this section is to provide guidance on data sources of larger spatial scale atmospheric flux terms that can provide what are termed hydrologic cycle “forcings” to more localized impact models, divided in the context of this chapter into precipitation and components of evapotranspiration.
+Climate-sensitive terrestrial water-related research and impact studies can take many forms, often examining very specific, localized phenomena (e.g. climate impacts on seasonal lake mixing).
+The intent of this section is to offer guidance on data sources of larger spatial-scale atmospheric flux terms that can provide what are termed hydrologic cycle “forcings” to more localized impact models, divided in the context of this chapter into precipitation and components of evapotranspiration.
-In this section, we begin by discussing the theoretical ideal for obtaining a “localized”, dense observational data set, along with practical needs and considerations.
-We follow this with a discussion of considerations for supplementing these data sets with larger spatial-scale and longer temporal-scale datasets, concluding this section by providing links to potential observational datasets and resources.
+In this section, we begin by discussing the theoretical ideal for obtaining a “localized,” dense observational dataset, along with practical needs and considerations.
+We follow this with a discussion of considerations for supplementing these datasets with larger spatial-scale and longer temporal-scale datasets, concluding this section by providing links to useful observational datasets and resources.

-Before we begin this discussion, it is helpful to have some questions in mind related to the spatial, temporal, and distributional climate data attributes required to capture the local impact phenomena being studied, and when assessing the adequacy of observational datasets:
+Before we begin this discussion, it is helpful to keep some questions in mind related to the spatial, temporal, and distributional climate-data attributes required to capture the local-impact phenomena being studied, and when assessing the adequacy of observational datasets.

 -  Is the phenomenon highly variable in space such that only localized sampling is sufficient (e.g. often occurring in regions of strong topographical gradients)?

--  Is the phenomenon more related to specific weather events or more to year-by-year changes in climate averages?
+-  Is the phenomenon more likely related to specific weather events or year-by-year changes in climate averages?

 -  Are temporal averages of the variables sufficient (e.g. monthly, daily, hourly, etc.) and/or is the phenomenon critically dependent on extremes in intensity, frequency, and duration?

--  If extremes are the primary focus, are there long enough historical records to capture these extremes at sufficient temporal/spatial resolution to drive local impact models?
+-  If extremes are the primary focus, are there historical records long enough to capture these extremes at sufficient temporal/spatial resolution to drive local impact models?

 |image5|